whhone/jeetou/README.md

 ## Introduction
-This is the tool building the screenshots behind 截圖道(jeetou.com).
-It generates one screenshot every subtitle in a given MKV video.
+This is the tool building the screenshots behind <a href="http://jeetou.com/" target="_blank">截圖道 (jeetou.com)</a>.
+Given a MKV video, it generates screenshots for every subtitle.

 ## Requirements